AMD-RIPS/ST-2019/Data Generation/Glitchify/README.md

 The inputs below are optional:

 -ot: output type, either video or image.
 Default is image.\
 -interval: the number of frames skipped till the next glitch is added.
-Default value is 10.\
--save_normal_frames: determines whether normal images (the frames that are skipped) are saved.
-Default value is False.
+Default value is 10.

+-is_output_resized: True or False.\
+-new_width: width of the resized output\
+-new_height: height of the resized output

 -lo: lower bound of number of glitches\
 -hi: upper bound of number of glitches